NIKHILUTTAM/Kohler-agent/README.md

 # 🎥 Recommended Demo Flow

-For the 1–3 minute demonstration video:
+For the required **1–3 minute demonstration video**, the following sequence demonstrates the strongest capabilities.

-### 1. Introduce the Agent
+### Step 1 — Introduce the Agent

 Show: